Who is this course for?

 The course is made up of 20 units over two years:

-Unit 301 – Understand and promote animal health: In this unit you will develop an understanding of animal health, learning about common diseases and how to deliver treatment.
+Understand and Promote Animal Health – learning about common diseases and how to deliver treatment.

-Unit 303 – Understand animal anatomy and physiology: You will learn the structure and functions of animal systems and how it is adapted to its environment.
+Animal Anatomy and Physiology – the structure and functions of animal systems and how it is adapted to its environment.

-Unit 304 – Plan and monitor animal feeding: You will learn about nutritional requirements and carry out feeding activities (practical based).
+Plan and Monitor Animal Feeding – learn about nutritional requirements and carry out feeding activities (practical based).

-Unit 305 – Understand the principles of animal biology: You will learn about the animal skeletal system and the structure and function of organs in various animals.
+Principles of Animal Biology – learn about the animal skeletal system and the structure and function of organs in various animals.

-Unit 306 – Undertake animal handling and safe handling: You will learn how to handle and restrain animals.
-You will also learn about different types of equipment used (practical based).
+Animal Handling and Safe Handling – learn how to handle and restrain animals including the different types of equipment used (practical based).

-Unit 307 – Undertake and review work related experience in the land based industries: This unit involves work experience.
-You will identify, participate and review the placements you attend.
+Undertake and Review Related Work Experience in the Landbased Industries – this unit involves work experience.
+You will identify, participate, and review the placements you attend.

-Unit 320 – Undertake animal training: You will learn how to assess animal behaviour and how to train animals.
+Animal Training – learn how to assess animal behaviour and how to train animals.

-Unit 313 – Undertake dog grooming: You will learn how to groom, bath and dry a dog’s coat.
+Dog Grooming – learn how to groom, bath and dry a dog’s coat.
 You will carry out other grooming activities (practical based).

-Unit 309 – Business management in the land based sector: You will develop an understanding of the roles and responsibilities in land based businesses.
+Business Management in the Landbased Sector – develop an understanding of the roles and responsibilities in landbased businesses.

-Unit 308 – Undertake an investigative project in the land based sector: You will develop skills to plan, carry out and report on an investigative project.
-You will be able to research a topic based around your work experience.
+Investigative Project in the Landbased Sector – develop skills to plan, carry out and report on an investigative project based around your work experience.

-Unit 311 – Understand the principles of animal nursing: This unit will help you develop an understanding of veterinary practice, procedures and equipment.
+Principles of Animal Nursing – helping you to develop an understanding of veterinary practice, procedures and equipment.

-Unit 315 – Undertake kennel and cattery management: This unit will teach you how to admit animals into a kennel or cattery, and about the different types of designs and facilities for kennels and catteries.
+Undertake Kennel and Cattery Management – how to admit animals into a kennel or cattery, and about the different types of designs and facilities for kennels and catteries.

-Unit 319 – Understand the principles of animal nutrition: This unit will help you develop an understanding of the main components of an animal’s diet and the different nutritional problems there are.
+Principles of Animal Nutrition – develop an understanding of the main components of an animal’s diet and the different nutritional problems there are.

-Unit 326 – Understand and undertake wildlife management and rehabilitation: You will learn how to carry out wildlife population monitoring and learn about wildlife and human interaction.
+Wildlife Management and Rehabilitation – carry out wildlife population monitoring and learn about wildlife and human interaction.

-Unit 310 – Understand and interpret animal behaviour and communication: You will learn about understanding of behaviour patterns in animals and how to interpret behaviour and animal communication.
+Understand and Interpret Animal Behaviour and Communication – behaviour patterns in animals and how to interpret behaviour and animal communication.

-Unit 317 – Understand the principles of animal breeding and genetics: You will develop an understanding of managing breeding stock and young animals.
+Understand the Principles of Animal Breeding and Genetics – develop an understanding of managing breeding stock and young animals.
 You will learn about the uses of reproductive technology.

 What Qualification will I gain?

-City & Guilds Level 3 Extended Diploma in Animal Management.
+City & Guilds Level 3 Extended Diploma in Animal Management (Land-based).

 Will I go out on work experience?

-Courses at Highlands are about preparing you for the world of work.
-As part of your course you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
+Courses at Highlands Colleges are about preparing you for the world of work.
+As part of your course, you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.

 What does this course lead on to?

-Progression to Higher Education courses in Animal Management, Animal Behaviour, Marine Biology, Veterinary Nursing, Ecology and Conservation or Zoology.
+Progression to Higher Education courses in Animal Management, Animal Behaviour, Marine Biology, Veterinary Nursing, Ecology and Conservation, or Zoology.
+This course is equivalent to 3 A levels (48 – 168 UCAS points).

 How much will it cost?